Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 These little breakfast muffins are so simple and quick to make in only a few easy steps.

-- Then divide the sausage and veggies mixture between 12 muffin cups and top with the diced red pepper and cheddar cheese.
+- Fill the muffin cups.
+Divide the sausage and veggies mixture between 12 muffin cups and top with the diced red pepper and cheddar cheese.

-- Whisk the eggs up with some milk and season the eggs with garlic powder, salt and pepper.
+- Mix and pour in the eggs.
+Whisk the eggs up with some milk and season the eggs with garlic powder, salt, and pepper.
 Then fill each muffin cup to the rim with the egg mixture.
 There should be just about enough to fill all 12 muffin cups.

-- Bake at 350 degrees F for 25-30 minutes, until the eggs are set and the edges are golden brown.
+- Bake.
+Place the egg muffins into the oven and bake at 350 degrees F for 25-30 minutes, until the eggs are set and the edges are golden brown.

-- Let cool, remove the muffins from the pan and top with some hot sauce or buffalo sauce and fresh herbs if desired.
+- Serve.
+Let cool, remove the muffins from the pan, and top with some hot sauce or buffalo sauce and fresh herbs if desired.